Table of Contents

 Even though a herniated disc cause pain and discomfort, it can heal thanks to several treatment options.
 The good news is that most disc problems can be fixed without surgery using treatments like epidural steroid injections, sports medicine, physical therapy, or chiropractic treatment.

 One treatment option includes injections in the disc or spine.
-This treatment usually fixes the disc issue within a few days, and people feel better at that point without surgery or x-ray.
+This treatment usually fixes the disc issue within a few days, and people feel better at that point without surgery or an x-ray.

-After a physical exam, or possibly x rays to determine what is causing disc pain, the chiropractor treats the disc and spine, which brings much comfort to the person.
+After a physical exam, or possibly x-rays to determine what is causing disc pain, the chiropractor treats the disc and spine, which brings much comfort to the person.

-If a chiropractor notices that your spinal tissue is severely damaged, they can suggest you seeking surgical help.
+If a chiropractor notices that your spinal tissue is severely damaged, they can suggest you seek surgical help.
 When you visit a health center, you can consult a surgeon and talk about possibilities that can relieve your pain.

 Even if the pain from a bulging disc is not the most crippling in the world, you don’t deserve to be dealing with that kind of agony.

-As proof of our experience and expertise, we have reviews from thousands of happy customers who believed in our no win no fee promise.
+As proof of our experience and expertise, we have reviews from thousands of happy customers who believed in our no-win no, fee promise.
 We have won more than $150 million in compensation for victims of negligence.
 If you were injured in a motorcycle accident, car crash, work accident, or any other situation, you don’t have to worry if you were not at fault.